JonJagger/cyber-dojo/md/misc.md

   or as a `"support_filenames"` entry.
 This is because `cyber-dojo.sh` is the name of the shell file assumed by the ruby code (on the server) to be the start point for running the tests.
-You can write any actions in the `cyber-dojo.sh` file but clearly any programs it tries to run must be installed in this languages docker container (or on the raw server).
+You can write any actions in the `cyber-dojo.sh` file but clearly any programs it tries to run must be installed in its languages docker container (or on the raw server).
   For example, if `cyber-dojo.sh` runs `gcc` to compile C files then `gcc` has to be installed.
 If `cyber-dojo.sh` runs `javac` to compile java files then